FluidTrust/Palladio-Addons-Uncertainty-ImpactAnalysis/README.md

  ~> **Open Model_Hierarchy.pdf  to get a better overview!**

 ### Models
-* PalladioElementType
-	* org/palladiosimulator/uncertainty/impact/model/uncertaintymodel/model/palladioElementType.ecore
-	* Instance defines which palladio element types are currently supported by the plugin
-		*  Might be extended in the future
-	* See Chapter *Palladio Element Types* for more specific information
 *  ADD
 	* org/palladiosimulator/uncertainty/impact/model/uncertaintymodel/model/add.ecore
 	* Instances define Set of Architectural Design Decisions (ADDs) with corresponding attributes